canonical/ubuntu-core-docs/docs/en/guides/build-device/image-building.md

 ### 2. Register the key with the store

 With the key created, you now need to register it with the store, effectively linking it to your account.
-During this step, you will be asked to select an existing key (if you have more than one) and login with your store account credentials:
+During this step, you will be asked to select an existing key (if you have more than one) and log in with your store account credentials:

 ```
 snapcraft register-key